showSidebars ==

 “As it turns out, our expectations of future scenarios do have an impact on the real world,” says Atsushi Kajii, Visiting Professor of Economics at Singapore Management University.
 “You might then say, ‘So I was right!’
 But in reality, this is a self-fulfilling prophecy.”

-The above-described phenomenon can be encapsulated in the economic concept of sunspots, which is Prof Kajii’s key research area.
+The above-described phenomenon can be encapsulated in the economic concept of sunspots, which is Kajii’s key research area.
 “It is the idea that arbitrary changes in expectations might influence the economy,” he explains.

 In economics, a sunspot refers to an extrinsic random variable; that is, a random variable that does not affect economic fundamentals – such as endowments, preferences, or technology.
 The whimsical name was coined by a 19th-century economist William Stanley Jevons, who attempted to correlate business cycle patterns with sunspot counts on the actual sun.
 This was on the grounds that they might cause variations in weather and thus affect agricultural output.
 While the sun does indeed influence agricultural production, subsequent studies have found no evidence for the hypothesis that the sunspots influence the business cycle.